 This beautiful lush valley is home to a variety of animals; Beavers, Coyotes, Pine Marten, Bobcats, Cougars, Raccoons, Porcupines, Gophers, Muskrats, Rabbits, Bats, Shrew, Red Squirrels, Chipmunks, Northern Flying Squirrels, Packrats, Western Jumping Mice, Deer Mice, Long-Tailed Weasels, Minks, Red Foxes, Badgers, Canadian Lynx, River Otters, Moose, Elk, White-Tailed Deer, Wolves, and Bears.

-In this image below, in the top left of the valley lays Arrow Lake which drains through Camas Creek into Trout Lake which then flows through a small waterfall into Rogers Lake and then continues its path to the west.
+In this image below, in the top left of the valley lies Arrow Lake which drains through Camas Creek into Trout Lake which flows through a small waterfall into Rogers Lake and continues its path to the west.

 A really interesting struggle is occurring where National Park Biologists are trying to eliminate non-native invasive species of fish in these lakes and Camas Creek, where originally there never was a native species of fish!
 Because these lakes have only recently been unlocked from the last ice age, no fish ever lived in the upper Camas lakes because native fish species have had less time and opportunity to naturally occur and colonize.
 So, to accommodate the growing popularity of fishing in the newly established Glacier National Park, these lakes were stocked beginning in the 1920s with a variety of non-native fish like the Yellowstone cutthroat, which eventually has become a serious nightmare for the real native fisheries downstream in the Flathead River and Flathead Lake.